AmanTiwari23/Netflix-gpt/README.md

 - Bugfix: if the user is not logged in Redirect /browse to Login page and vice-versa
 - Unsubscribe to the onAuthStateChanged callback
 - Add hardCoded values to the constants file
-- Register rapid api & create an app & get access
+- Register Tmdb api & create an app & get access
 - Get Data from Tmdb api
 - custom hook for now playing Movies
 - create MovieSlice